atlassistant/atlas/README.md

 - That's it!

 I encourage you to read the [architecture overview](documentation/OVERVIEW.md) if you want to know how it works alltogether.

+## Deploying

+If you want the exposed PWA to work on your mobile device, you will have to use a valid certificate since this is required by web browsers.

+Please note that the Web Speech API used by the PWA only works in Chrome as far as I know.

 ## Contributing